Understanding SoniCloud Users, Groups, Permissions and SSO

 After this information is exchanged, a 30-minute meeting will be scheduled between Sonicu IT and the customer IT to enable SSO and validate the SSO connection.

-After this, all existing user accounts for the customer will be swapped to SSO.
+After this, all existing customer user accounts will be migrated to SSO.

 What else changes with SSO?

-Sonicu technical support will no longer be able to send password reset emails – this must be done via the customer’s IT processes.
-Customers must ensure that all users who may need SoniCloud access are added to the correct AD groups prior to having the users log in.
+Sonicu technical support will no longer be able to send password reset emails; this must be done through the customer’s IT processes.
+Customers must ensure that all users who may need SoniCloud access are added to the correct AD groups before they log in.

-To leverage the SoniCloud Mobile app, users will be required to follow the SSO flow on their mobile devices.
+To use the SoniCloud Mobile app, users must follow the SSO flow on their mobile devices.
 If a user decides to use a personal mobile device (PMD), they must abide by their IT policy on PMDs.

 Authentication vs Authorization